Javier Casas (footballer, born 1982)

-Javier Casas Cuevas (born 9 May 1982) is a Spanish retired footballer who played as a left-back.
+Javier Casas Cuevas (born 9 May 1982) is a Spanish former professional footballer who played as a left-back.

-His seven-year professional career was closely associated with Athletic Bilbao, with which he appeared in five La Liga seasons for a total of 79 competitive games.
+His 11-year career was closely associated with Athletic Bilbao, with which he appeared in five La Liga seasons for a total of 79 competitive games.

 Club career

 Athletic Bilbao

 Born in Bilbao, Biscay, Casas came through the ranks of Athletic Bilbao and made his professional debut during 2004–05.
-He became first-choice the following season after the departure of Asier del Horno to Chelsea, managing 24 league appearances and scoring twice during the campaign, at Getafe CF (1–1 draw) and Deportivo de La Coruña (2–1 win).
+He became first-choice the next season after the departure of Asier del Horno to Chelsea, managing 24 league appearances and scoring twice during the campaign, at Getafe CF (1–1 draw) and Deportivo de La Coruña (2–1 win).

-Ironically, Casas was left out of the first-team squad at the start of 2007–08 after Athletic re-signed del Horno on loan from Valencia CF. Unable to find a new club in the January 2008 transfer window, and still without a squad number, he was not eligible to play competitively during the entire season, but was reinstated for the following campaign, appearing in the 1–3 home loss against UD Almería on 31 August 2008.
+Ironically, Casas was left out of the first-team squad at the start of 2007–08 when Athletic re-signed del Horno on loan from Valencia CF. Unable to find a new club in the January 2008 transfer window, and still without a squad number, he was not eligible to play competitively during the entire season, but was reinstated the following campaign, appearing in the 1–3 home loss against UD Almería on 31 August 2008.

 However, due to the permanence of veteran Koikili and the emergence of Real Sociedad youth graduate Mikel Balenziaga, Casas' opportunities were few and so, on 13 January 2009, he was loaned to Córdoba CF, which were then struggling in the Segunda División, until the end of the season, where he appeared very rarely.